 Rebirth Your Writing intensives reboot your writing practice while sharing professional publishing information and faciliting literary community.

-Retreats include editorial feedback on your whole manuscript and one-on-one coaching time before, during and after the retreat.
+Retreats include editorial feedback on 75 pages and your synopsis or chapter summaries, and one-on-one coaching before, during and after the retreat.

 Intensives offer optional one-on-one time for editorial feedback, platform strategy, or book proposal evaluation.